PulseRain/G723.1_FPGA_Eval/README.md

 * Connect the FPGA board to a Windows PC through USB

 * Open Vivado Hardware Manager, auto detect the device.
-If there is no flash device showing up down below, right click and device and choose the "Add Configuration Memory Device" from the context menu.
+If there is no flash device showing up, right click and device and choose the "Add Configuration Memory Device" from the context menu.

 * Choose the s25fl128sxxxxxxx0-spi-x1_x2_x4 as the memory device (illustrated below)

 <img src = "https://github.com/PulseRain/G723.1_FPGA_Eval/raw/main/docs/hardware.png" />

-* Program the flash devide with [this bin file](https://github.com/PulseRain/G723.1_FPGA_Eval/raw/main/bitstream/ArtyA7_100T.bin)
+* Program the flash device with [this bin file](https://github.com/PulseRain/G723.1_FPGA_Eval/raw/main/bitstream/ArtyA7_100T.bin)

 <br />